lisette-subset/technical-journal/content/docs/networks/routing/intradomain-routing/02_routing.md

 # Routing Algorithms:

+The point of a routing algorithm us to compute good paths/routes from sending host to recieving host through network of routers

 What do we mean by forwarding
 - forwarding refers to transferring a packet from an incoming link to to an outgoing link through a **single** router